EXETIOR-EXE/EXETIOR-EXE/README.md

-## AM EXE , OR EXO 👋
+I'M EXE, OR EXO 👋
-i am a kid who likes to model and animate and learning new skills and a 3d artist working at improving my modeling and animation skills am still scared of geometry nodes
+I am a kid who likes to model, animate, and learn new skills.
+I'm a 3D artist working on improving my modeling and animation skills, though I'm still scared of geometry nodes!

-## what am i doing ? 🤔
+WHAT AM I DOING? 🤔
-* blender modeling
+Blender modeling

-* shader editor
+Shader editor

-* animating
+Animating

-## WHAT AM I LEARNING ?
+WHAT AM I LEARNING? 🚀
-* stylized comics and toon looking graphics and models
-* environment creating
+Stylized comics, toon-looking graphics, and models

+Environment creation

-* motion graphics
+Motion graphics

-* advanced shading and vfx
+Advanced shading and VFX

-* making my scens more beautiful and cool
+Making my scenes look more beautiful and cool

-* and soon games creating
+Game creation (coming soon!)

-* character creating and rigging
+Character creation and rigging

-## MY EXPERIENCE ?
+MY EXPERIENCE? 💼
-i worked as base animator and modeler for a roblox dev team before
+I have previously worked as a base animator and modeler for a Roblox development team.

-## base knowledge i have
+BASE KNOWLEDGE I HAVE 💡
-u can never learn by asking how to do that and that and how to practice work and do and learn by doing and learn what u need for your projects one little change adds a 5h of working and 10 more tutorials and Documentary
+You can never truly learn just by asking "how do I do this or that?" or "how do I practice?"

+The real way is to work, create, and learn by doing.
+Learn exactly what you need as you build your projects.
+Remember: one tiny change can easily add 5 hours of work, 10 more tutorials, and a deep dive into documentation!
 <!--
 **EXETIOR-EXE/EXETIOR-EXE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.